yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.4.5 - January 08 2021 =
+* New support for WooCommerce 4.9
+* New support to Revolution Slider.
+Now you can set a Revolution Slider as page header.
+* New mobile menu sidebar widget area
+* New filter yith_proteo_account_widget_text to override account widget greeting text
+* New filter yith_proteo_account_widget_image_url to override account widget icon
+* New options to enable/disable enhanced checkbox and radio buttons
+* Make class YITH_Proteo_Account_Widget pluggable
+* Fix mobile menu second and nested levels not opening

 = 1.4.4 - December 22 2020 =
 * Support to YITH Proteo Toolkit block patterns